5 Ways You Can Help Combat Climate Change

 Investing in organic farms keeps the costs and environmental impact of producing food lower than conventional farming.

 Many companies have committed to reducing their carbon footprint for the environment’s sake.
 You can become a Code Green Ambassador and help spread the word about climate change efforts.
 Give presentations or give business referrals to other Code Green companies, and participate in events and activities that promote environmental sustainability, such as tree planting and other conservation projects.
 You can also promote your business by using social media and other methods.
 Spread the word that each person can help reduce climate change through everyday choices.

 Legislation is one of the most powerful ways to combat climate change.
 You can vote for candidates that support policies that promote climate change and reduce greenhouse gases.
 Solutions such as alternative energy, carbon taxes, and renewable energy sources will help us move towards a cleaner, healthier planet.
 You can write letters to politicians and your legislative representatives to voice your concerns about the environment and climate change and encourage others to vote for environmental legislation.
 You can also volunteer for an environmental organization.

-Future leaders need to understand that climate change is a problem that can only be solved by positive action.
+Future leaders understand that climate change can be solved by positive action.
 Knowledge and understanding are fundamental to combatting climate change.

 5. Impact Investing